Overview of Rhode Island Taxes

 Property taxes in the city of Providence are due in four annual installments, on the 24th of July, October, January and April.
 If any single payment is late, the balance for the entire year becomes due immediately, and interest charges apply retroactively.
 In other words: it’s important to make payments on time.

 Newport County encompasses three of Rhode Island’s largest islands, including Aquidneck Island.
-The city of Newport is the largest city in the county, and was once home to the summer houses of presidents Dwight Eisenhower and John F. Kennedy.
+The city of Newport is the largest city in the county, and was once home to the summer houses of presidents Dwight D. Eisenhower and John F. Kennedy.